brookewicz/LabNotebook/2019_2022_resequencing/Microbiome Enrichment Tracker (2024).md

 | 122022_BEL_CBC_T3_122_PAST | 0.635       | 0.102      |
 | 052022_BEL_CBC_T2_9_PAST   | 1.29        | 0.306      |
 | 042024_BEL_CBC_T1_925_PAST | 1.57        | 0.212      |
+**entered all as ready to reseq in reseq combined EXCEPT those with micro <1ug/ul & excl 925 for testing**